Dick Smith (rugby league): Devonport and Auckland again

 The 1933 season was very injury disrupted for Smith.
 He only played in 9 of Devonport's 17 matches.
 The season began with the annual club meeting for Devonport at which Smith was presented with Mr. Kiely's gold medal for the most individual points scored in the senior side.
 Through 6 games of the season Smith had scored 4 tries and kicked 8 goals for a total of 28 points.
-He was then selected for the Auckland side to play Taranaki on June 10.
+He was then selected for the Auckland side to play Taranaki on 10 June.
 The match was played at Carlaw Park before 10,000 spectators who saw Auckland win 32-20.
 Smith scored Auckland's first try which he also converted.
 He kicked a further 3 conversions for a personal haul of 11 points.
 The Auckland Star noted that the Taranaki inside backs stood too deep, with the result "that when Auckland backs obtained possession they were able to get up speed before they met the defence, and enjoyed more room to work in than they should have been permitted.
 This suited a tricky player like Smith, who was able several times to cut in and find gaps".
 A week later in a match for Devonport against Marist Smith went off with an injured ankle.
 His injury occurred in a tackle and he was moved to fullback as a result before eventually leaving the field.
 Earlier in the match he had kicked a "great penalty goal ... from just inside half-way".
 The injury was more serious than first thought and he did not play again for 3 months when he turned out for Devonport in the Stormont Shield final against Richmond Rovers.
 Devonport had qualified for the match by winning the Fox Memorial title for the second consecutive year.
 It was revealed that Smith had broken "a small bone in his leg" and it was thought at the time that he "will not be available for the rest of the season".
 With Smith out injured and the first grade title on the line the Devonport coach Allan Seagar came out of retirement to play.
 It was reported 6 weeks after the injury that he was moving about on crutches.
-Despite the suggestion that he would miss the rest of the season he was named to play in a challenge round match against Newton on August 26 however he ultimately didn't take the field.
-Then on the 6th of September the New Zealand Herald reported that "R. Smith, the Devonport five eighths, who broke a bone in his leg during championship matches, has made a good recovery.
+Despite the suggestion that he would miss the rest of the season he was named to play in a challenge round match against Newton on 26 August however he ultimately didn't take the field.
+Then on 6 September the New Zealand Herald reported that "R. Smith, the Devonport five eighths, who broke a bone in his leg during championship matches, has made a good recovery.
 He expects to play for his club against Richmond in the [Stormont Shield] champion of champions match on Saturday week".
-He kicked a conversion and a penalty in a 12-7 win to help Devonport claim their 3rd Stormont Shield title.
+He kicked a conversion and a penalty in a 12–7 win to help Devonport claim their 3rd Stormont Shield title.
 It was said that he played "a fine game at five-eighths".
 The match had unofficially been meant to find a club opponent to play against the touring St George team who had finished runner up in the 1933 NSW RFL however ultimately they also played the losing Richmond side twice anyway.
 Devonport lost the match 19 to 8 before 9,000 spectators at Carlaw Park with Smith playing at five eighth.